rohansanghai/git-basic-commands/README.md

 #  Most widely used Git basic commands

-> Click :star:if you like the project.
+> Click :star: if you like the project.
 Pull Requests are highly appreciated.

 ### Table of Contents
 -------------------------------------------------------------------